Q&A with Terez Mertes Rose, author of the Ballet Theatre Chronicles

 What’s you next project?

 My first novel, fifteen years ago, was a very intense project, ballet dancer goes to Africa, thinking she can outrun her problems back home, only to encounter worse ones there.
 Toss in a cross-cultural romance with an African man that consumes and reshapes her world, and it made for a great story.
-Naively, I was certain that book would be The One that did it for me—got me the book contract, the praise, the sales.
+Naively, I was certain that book would be The One that did it for me, got me the book contract, the praise, the sales.
 Well, it didn’t do any of those.
 But it did impress enough people for me to go back to it now, and rethink, rework.
 It’s a great story with lots of humor and emotional charge.
-I’d like to inject more depth into it, coax out the ballet angle a bit more, and experiment with having one or two of the Ballet Theatre Chronicles characters show up, through letters or flashback.
-The story is set in the late ‘80’s, so it would likely be one of the older, more peripheral characters, like April, a ballet master, and maybe Anders, the artistic director.
+I’d like to inject more depth into it, coax out the ballet angle a bit more, and experiment with having one of the Ballet Theatre Chronicles characters show up, through letters or flashback.
+The story is set in the late ‘80’s, so it would likely be one of the older, more peripheral characters, like April, a ballet master, and maybe a reference to Anders, the artistic director.
+The novel's new title (the old one was Black Ivory Soul) is A Dancer's Guide to Africa.
+Look for it in late 2018.

 The following is excerpted from a 5/15/15 interview with The Book Adventures of Emily.
 You can find the entire interview HERE